LUMII-Syslab/viziquer-tools-lod24/README.md

 - [Docker Desktop](https://www.docker.com/products/docker-desktop/),
 - [Podman](https://podman.io/),
 - [OrbStack](https://orbstack.dev/),
-- any Linux server with Docker components installed, either on cloud or on-premise,
 - ...

+Any Linux server with Docker components installed will also be sufficient, either on cloud or on-premise.

 You should have some free disk space for the data and for container images.